 - Home Owner Association (HOA) fees (if applicable)

 It is vital to do your calculations before you move on with the transition from renting to buying your house.
 As you might be paying multiple bills already and there’s going to be an additional amount as a mortgage payment.

 Having a stable job is extremely important for home buyers as losing a job after moving into a new house can be a nightmare.
-A stable job is a good indicator for lenders as then qualifying for a mortgage is and fulfilling the amount is possible.
+A stable job is a good indicator for lenders as then qualifying for a mortgage and fulfilling the amount is possible.
 Furthermore, even if you can show financial stability on paper, you must only buy a house knowing your income will remain steady in the future.

-7. How Much Space You Need?
+7. How Much Space Do You Need?

 Before buying a house always ask yourself the question ‘how much space do you need?’
 While planning on money and other aspects you may forget this important aspect.
-Whether you need an extra room for office space or gym thinking through it always advisable.
+Whether you need an extra room for office space or a gym thinking through it is always advisable.
 If you have kids or expecting a child, then buying a house with extra space is ideal.

 Buying a house comes with a long list of questions and contingencies.
 Make sure you think through the options and make a wise decision.
 If you’re someone who wants to sell your house fast before moving to a new one you may contact us at Elite Properties.
 We’re ‘we buy houses all cash’ company which offers people home selling and buying services with no obligations.
-You can get in touch with us by calling at 718-977-5462.
+You can get in touch with us by calling 718-977-5462.